quixio/quix-cli/docs/cli-reference/cloud/apps/library/list.gen.md

 - `-o, --output <json|table>` : Output type of the retrieved data
 - `--language <language>` : Filter items by language
 - `--tags <tags>` : Filter items by tag(s)
+- `-s, --search <search>` : Search for this string within the library item fields